Kurtz1993/angular-idle-service/readme.md

 ### This module requires AngularJS >=1.2.0

 ## Installation
-You can install the module via `npm install --save angular-idle-service` or `bower install --save angular-idle-service`.
+You can install the module via `npm install --save angular-idle-service`.

 ## Usage example